 - Missing teeth, increased sensitivity, and dry mouth are more common for this age group.

 - Adults 60+ age range are more likely to face more complicated conditions and need a dental plan that covers full restorations.

 - Bridges, dentures, dry mouth, and dental implants are more frequently required by those over 60.

 Prevention is key.
-While medical insurance primarily focuses on treatment, prevention is the key idea behind dental insurance.
-What types of services does the dental plan cover?
-It seems like all policies are alike – but they’re not!
-Look for a plan that emphasizes preventive and diagnostic care.
+While medical insurance primarily focuses on treatment, prevention is fundamental to dental insurance.
 Most dental problems, such as cavities, are nearly 100% preventable with proper dental care.

-Regardless of the dental plan you choose, making the decision to give your employees a dental plan is the right choice.
-HDS recommends that you consult with your broker or consultant when evaluating a dental plan.
-For more information on HDS dental plans, visit www.HawaiiDentalService.com.
+Regardless of the dental plan you choose, making the decision to give your employees dental insurance is the right choice to make.
+After all, prospective employees are paying attention to dental plans.
+Your business’s dental benefits can make an impact on retention and attrition.
+Delta Dental recommends that you consult with your broker or consultant when evaluating a dental plan.